the-bitcoin-token/bitcoin-token/README.md

 ### Issue a token using BitcoinToken

 BitcoinToken can issue, send, and receive token.
-You can generate a BitcoinToken object from a BitcoinDb object by passing it into the constructor.
+Generate a BitcoinToken object from a BitcoinDb object by passing it into the constructor.
 To issue a token call <code>token.create()</code>.
 To send the token to a friend call <code>token.send()</code>.

 ```